PHS - Public Health Sciences

 Provides students with a foundation to the importance of the environment to human health by examining the causes and controls of major environmental health problems.
 Topics are structured around the things individuals and societies do that result in environmental health hazards — including energy production, industry, food production and the modern lifestyle — as viewed through both a local and global lens.
 Emphasizes environmental risk factors to susceptible populations and how they translate into public health policy and prevention.
 Students learn ways to protect and enhance their health, and to influence the quality of the environment.
 Includes lecture, film, group analysis and reflection.

-Covers concepts and issues related to management, organization and operation of healthcare organizations.
-Emphasizes foundations of high performing organizations as well as cultural leadership, operational leadership and governance.
-Describes clinical performance, the clinical staff organization, nursing and clinical support services.
-Discusses logistic and strategic support areas such as knowledge management, human resources, financial management, internal consulting and marketing/strategy.
+Covers concepts and issues related to the management, organization and operation of health care organizations.
+It emphasizes the foundations of high-performing organizations, including cultural and operational leadership, governance, and system performance.
+The course explores clinical performance, clinical staff organization, nursing and clinical support services, along with strategic support areas such as knowledge management, human resources, financial management, internal consulting and marketing/strategy.
+Additionally, the course introduces evidence-based leadership practices and behaviors that support team effectiveness, organizational improvement and values-driven decision-making in healthcare settings.

 PHS 442.
 Foundations of Healthcare Finance (3).